mattgodbolt/zindex/README.md

 Enter `zindex` which builds an index and, crucially, also stores checkpoints along the way of the compressed file which allows fast random access.
 Pulling out single lines by either line number of by an index entry is then almost instant, even for huge files.
-The indices themselves are small too, typically ~10% of the compressed file size.
+The indices themselves are small too, typically ~10% of the compressed file size for a simple unique numeric index.

 ## Creating an index